larashores/tkvalidate/README.md

     int_validate(widget, from_=-5, to=5)
     root.mainloop()

-This works on any subclass of Entry.
-For a ttk.Spinbox it can take the limits directly from the spinbox.
-The following code accomplishes the same as the previous but with a spinbox.
+This works on any subclass of `Entry`.
+For a `ttk.Spinbox` it can take the limits directly from the `Spinbox`.
+The following code accomplishes the same as the previous but with a `Spinbox`.

     import tkinter as tk
     from tkinter import ttk